 - Closed Areas- These are areas that are temporarily off limits for a particular duration of time.
 Oftentimes, this for regulation of hunting of animals.

-- Zoos- Under Chapter IV-A, the Central Zoo Authority has been set up to regulate the zoos of the country.
-Zoos help in ex-situ conservation, when protection in-situ is not possible or impractical.
+- Zoos- Under Chapter IV-A, zoos have been recognized to help in ex-situ conservation, when protection in-situ is not possible or impractical.

 Punishments for offenses